 Potable water is water that is considered safe to drink.
-It has been either treated, cleaned or filtered and meets your local established drinking water standards.
-It is assumed to be reasonably free of harmful bacteria and contaminants and also considered safe to use in cooking and baking.
-Examples of potable water would be tap water from treated municipal water systems, or that has been UV filtered, water distilled, or purified by reverse osmosis.
+It has been either treated, cleaned, or filtered, and meets local, established drinking water standards.
+Potable water is assumed to be reasonably free of harmful bacteria and contaminants and also considered safe to use in cooking and baking.
+Examples of potable water would be tap water from treated municipal water systems or water that has been UV filtered, distilled, or purified by reverse osmosis.

 Without proper water testing, a body of water carries unknown contaminants and bacteria and is deemed to be non-potable, unless proven otherwise.
-Although it may taste fine, drinking such water carries uncertain health risks.
+Although it may taste fine, drinking such water can carry hidden health risks.

-A temporary remedy is often to boil water for at least 20 minutes, to remove impurities and make it safe to drink, until further municipal water treatment testing returns favorable results, prompting the lifting of the advisory.
-Tap water would once again be safe to drink.
+A boil water advisory is a temporary remedy for water that has become contaminated.
+You boil water for at least 20 minutes to remove impurities and make it safe to drink until further municipal water treatment testing returns favorable results, prompting the lifting of the advisory.
+Once the advisory is lifted, it is safe to assume that the tap water is again safe to drink straight from the tap.

-Is bottled water considered potable and safe?
-Although some regulatory standards are in place regarding bottled water quality, not all are filled with water that meets these standards or regulations.
+Is bottled water potable and safe?
+Although some regulatory standards are in place regarding bottled water quality, not all bottled water meets these standards or regulations.
 In the absence of supporting lab testing results or documented treatment processes, it can be assumed that at best, bottled water may simply be tap water that has been actively carbon filtered.

-Some bottled water manufacturers to promote their brands as having been UV filtered, assuring consumers that bacteria has been removed, or it has been through a certain water distillation, or reverse osmosis process.
-There are certain risks when it comes to bottled water.
+Some bottled water manufacturers promote their brands as being UV filtered, assuring consumers that bacteria has been removed, or it has been through water distillation or the reverse osmosis process.
+Still, certain risks remain when it comes to bottled water.

 Monitoring and safety standards in many areas have not kept pace with the market supply of bottled water to meet consumer demand.
-If you don't think bottled water is safe, it's time to take steps to find an alternative potable source of water.
+If you don't think your bottled water is safe, then it's time to take steps to find an alternative, potable source of water.

 The Bottom Line